 Subconsciously, Rocky started to ask himself a few questions.

 If protectionism reared its ugly head, how would CPG’s network be affected?
 What about a dramatic shift in exchange rates?

 If the financial crisis forced a key supplier to shut down, where would CPG find a replacement?
 Did anybody at CPG really know what the financial status of each supplier was?

 Examining these questions forced Rocky to acknowledge that his team really needed to start at the beginning, asking the basic question, “What are the risks that CPG faces at the country, facility, and product levels?”
 He’d seen a related statistic on this!
-Turning the page, Rocky found the number: Only 15% of companies could summarize supply chain risk levels by country, product, and supplier.2
+Turning the page, Rocky found the number: Only 15 percent of companies could summarize supply chain risk levels by country, product, and supplier.4

 As he considered the timeline, Rocky thought about the many war stories he had heard during the past two days that had identified and described a plethora of risks.
 He found himself writing down question after question.

 Which risks were most likely to disrupt CPG’s operations?
 What were the real probabilities for each risk?
 How could these probabilities be quantified and communicated?